 We think you’ll find that by using some of the best bath toys for toddlers, you’ll be able to extend the length of bath time quite a bit.
 So if you need some extra hour to blow dry and style your hair once in a while, kill time at the end of a day, or even clean the bathroom, these hacks will give your bath time routine a little extra oomph.

-What are your kids’ favorite bath tub toys?
+What are your favorite open ended bath toys for toddlers?
 Tell us in the comments, and you might even find that they make it onto our list!